guardian/techtime/Coding Challenges/Challenges Timeline/20180920 Space Battle/03-Game API.md

 - The score indicates how many points you have accumulated so far.

 - `spaceProbeResults` are the results of a battle cruiser scanning space and retriving the location of enemy ships.
 The report is dated, with a timestamp expressed in Unixtime, and the type and location of enemy ships are given.
 Note that ships probing capabilities only extend to a disc of radius 300 kilometers from the current location of the ship.
+The `location` is the location from which the scan was performed (the center of the scan disc).

     ```
     SpaceProbeResults
     {
         "unixtime" : Unixtime
         "datetime" : DateTime # same instant as the unixtime, given for user friendliness
+        "location" : MapPoint
         "results"  : Array[SpaceProbeResultItem]
     }